sphakamiso-git/Animal-website_Django/README.md

 - [Author Info](#author-info)

 ## Description
-The website contains django authentication systemm with email verification and forgot passwrd features.
+The website contains django authentication system with email verification and forgot password features.
 Admins are able to upload pictures and edit articles using a package called TinyMce.
 The Website covers all the basic functionalities a website should have, but you can always extend and add more to the website.